This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Accessibility: Please note that the apartment is located on the second floor.
 There is no lift and the only means of getting into and out of the apartment is by four flights of steep stairs.
-As such, this accommodation might be unsuitable for some disabled visitors and anyone who is likely to find climbing up and down steep steps regularly difficult.
+As such, this accommodation might be unsuitable for some disabled visitors and anyone who is likely to find climbing regularly up and down steep steps difficult.
 However, if requested, assistance can be given with luggage.

 Please Note: The single bedroom is completely separate from the main apartment and has a door which opens on to a steep staircase.
-Supervision is not possible from within the main apartment, so occupation of this 'add on' room is not recommended for children under the age of 14.
+Supervision is not possible from within the main apartment, so occupation of this 'add on' room is not suitable for children under the age of 14.

 Catering: The team at Fountains Abbey can provide a simple pie or casserole ready for you to pop in the oven.
 You can choose from: